gcr07/SmartContracts-ETH/README.md

 Para desplegar un contrato desde otro se tiene que tener toda su funcionalidad importada.
 Para usar un contrato desde otro contrato se tiene que tener su interfaz.

+# Transaccion VS Call

+## Call
+A call is a local invocation of a contract function that does not broadcast or publish anything on the blockchain.

+It is a read-only operation and will not consume any Ether.
+It simulates what would happen in a transaction, but discards all the state changes when it is done.

+It is synchronous and the return value of the contract function is returned immediately.

+Its web3.js API is web3.eth.call and is what's used for Solidity view, pure, constant functions.

+Its underlying JSON-RPC is eth_call

+## Transaction
+A transaction is broadcasted to the network, processed by miners, and if valid, is published on the blockchain.

+It is a write-operation that will affect other accounts, update the state of the blockchain, and consume Ether (unless a miner accepts it with a gas price of zero).

+It is asynchronous, because it is possible that no miners will include the transaction in a block (for example, the gas price for the transaction may be too low).
+Since it is asynchronous, the immediate return value of a transaction is always the transaction's hash.
+To get the "return value" of a transaction to a function, Events need to be used (unless it's Case4 discussed below).
+For ethers.js an example: listening to contract events using ethers.js?

+Its web3.js API is web3.eth.sendTransaction and is used if a Solidity function is not marked constant.

+Its underlying JSON-RPC is eth_sendTransaction

+sendTransaction will be used when a verb is needed, since it is clearer than simply transaction.